Our Board of Directors

 W. Laurence Doxsey, Chairman

 Doxsey, retired, has over 30 years of experience in sustainability programming, green building, and renewable energy initiatives.
 He most recently served as the City of San Antonio’s Environmental Policy Director for the Office of Environmental Policy, where he oversaw the development of the City of San Antonio’s Sustainability Plan to further the City’s environmental vision, commitment and innovation.
+He previously served as Regional Energy Coordinator and Environmental Officer for US Department of HUD and as Sustainability Officer and lead developer of the Green Building Program for Austin, TX.
+His background also includes owner of an energy and renewables business in Asheville, NC.

 Jason Pittman, Vice-Chair, PowerFin Partners